computational-metabolomics/sirius-csifingerid-galaxy/README.rst

 -------
 Version 0.2.1:
  - Fixed bug where ID was not being updated
+ - Bug Fix for skipping final MSP spectra if two empty lines not present

 Version 0.2.0:
  - Update to handle multiple types of MSP files